AutoPCR: Automated Phenotype Concept Recognition by Prompting: Experiments

-The full AutoPCR model overall outperforms all ablated variants across datasets and metrics, confirming the importance of each module.
-Variant 2 exhibits the most severe performance drop, especially on GSC-2024 and ID-68, highlighting the importance of domain-specific alignment in embedding-based retrieval.
-Variant 3 performs reasonably well on standardized abstracts such as GSC-2024 and ID-68, suggesting that surface-form matching alone may suffice for low-ambiguity datasets.
-However, it underperforms notably on BIOC-GS, which contains noisier clinical narratives with higher ambiguity, underscoring the value of LLM-based reasoning in resolving fine-grained semantic distinctions.
-Notably, Variant 1 maintains relatively strong performance despite the complete removal of HPO-specific knowledge.
-This finding demonstrates that AutoPCR can perform inductive inference over entirely new or rapidly evolving ontologies, such as HPO.
+The full AutoPCR model overall outperforms all ablated variants across datasets and metrics, confirming the importance of each component.
+Variant 1 shows a clear performance decline on BIOC-GS, confirming that BioNER alone is insufficient for handling free-form text and that syntactic entity extraction is essential for improving recall in such cases.
+Variant 3a exhibits the most severe performance drop, demonstrating that domain-specific alignment in embedding-based retrieval is critical for accurate concept grounding.
+Variant 3b, trailing AutoPCR by approximately 2 F1 points on average, corroborates this finding, while still exceeding REAL by nearly 10 F1 points, highlighting the strength of AutoPCR as a framework over REAL independent of the retrieval model.
+Variant 4 performs reasonably well on standardized abstracts such as GSC-2024 and ID-68, suggesting that surface-form matching alone may suffice for low-ambiguity datasets.
+However, it underperforms markedly on BIOC-GS, which contains noisier and more ambiguous clinical narratives, underscoring the value of LLM-based reasoning for fine-grained semantic disambiguation.
+Notably, Variant 2 achieves the strongest results among all variants and remains comparable to the full AutoPCR model even without HPO-specific knowledge, indicating that AutoPCR can perform inductive inference on entirely new or rapidly evolving biomedical ontologies, such as HPO.